 |Nobody State Dung Beetles||+850||+17.0 (-115)|

-Editor’s note: go here if you need a refresher on how to read moneyline and point-spread odds.
+Editor’s note: If you need a refresher, you can brush up on how to read moneyline and point-spread odds here.

 In order to understand why sportsbooks use different lines for sharp bettors, it’s first necessary to understand what a sharp bettor is.